 The pre-market assessment is the first phase of a two-phase approval process for food additives, food irradiation, and novel foods / novel food processes.
 During the pre-market assessment, Health Canada's Food Directorate evaluates the proposed use of the substance or technology to ensure that the use will not result in an unsafe food.
 Where necessary, the Directorate also reviews data on the efficacy of the substance or technology.

-With respect to food additives and food irradiation, the second phase of the approval process is the amendment of the Food and Drug Regulations to authorize the use of the additive or irradiation treatment.Footnote 3 The food additive or food irradiation treatment is permitted in/on food to be sold in Canada when the final regulatory amendments are published in Part II of the Canada Gazette.
+With respect to food additives, the second phase of the approval process is modification of the Lists of Permitted Food Additives.
+This follows an established administrative procedure, which always includes public notification on Health Canada's website and, in certain cases, a comment period.
+The food additive is permitted to be used in or upon food sold in Canada the day on which the Lists of Permitted Food Additives are modified.
+For food irradiation, the second phase of the approval process is the amendment of the Food and Drug Regulations to authorize the use of the irradiation treatment.Footnote 3 The food irradiation treatment is permitted in/on food to be sold in Canada when the final regulatory amendments are published in Part II of the Canada Gazette.

 In the case of a novel food, the second phase of the approval process is the issuance of a letter of no objection, by Health Canada's Food Directorate, authorizing the sale of the novel food.
 Novel foods that have successfully undergone a safety evaluation may be sold as soon as the Food Directorate issues the letter of no objection.